What do you use your phone for?

 Not only that.
 The telegram has handled media well too.
 Telegram shows video previews and link snippets inside users chats, and now it has also opened its Instant View web page layout for customization.

 The feature was launched in Last November to provide a quick-loading and optimized interface to read websites.

-Nevertheless, if you want to learn how to make a chat app to get into messaging marketplace, it’s a perfect time.
+Nevertheless, if you want to learn how to make a chat app in android to get into messaging marketplace, it’s a perfect time.

 With people using different chat apps everyday for messaging and use shopping apps to buy stuff, there is a perfect opportunity to make a chat app like Telegram that lets people shop through chatbots.

 Pavel Durov, the founder of Telegram, said in an interview that he doesn’t plan to earn from his app – Telegram.
 It’s fully sponsored by him with the money he earned by selling the popular social network – Vkontakte.
 Till date, Telegram is estimated to invest 300+ million for the development and maintenance.

 But, Telegram’s creator commented that “you can’t burn cash forever”.
 Still, Durov assured that he will keep the Telegram free for the users and there will never be any advertising or subscription fees.

 However, the company is now looking for a suitable business model that wouldn’t break its principles and also allow them to keep improving the app at the same time.